FelipeSousaRocha/Painting/README.md

 # Socket.IO Collaborative Painting

-A simple collaborative whiteboard for Socket.IO
+A simple collaborative Painting for Socket.IO

 ## How to use